Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts: Conclusion

 \section{Conclusion}

-In this paper, we have developed a novel method for dramatically cutting annotation cost by integrating active learning and transfer learning.
-In comparison with the state-of-the-art method~\cite{tajbakhsh2016convolutional} (random selection), our method can cut the annotation cost by at least half in three biomedical applications, and $>$33\% in nature image database relative to their random selection.
-This performance is attributed to our eight advantages associated with our method (detailed in Sec.~\ref{sec:Introduction}).

-We choose to select, classify and label samples at the candidate level.
-Labeling at the patient level would certainly reduce the cost of annotation more but introduce more severe label noise; labeling at the patch level would cope with the label noise but impose a much heavier burden on experts for annotation.
-We believe that labeling at the candidate level offers a sensible balance in our three applications.
+We have developed a novel method for dramatically reducing annotation cost by integrating active learning and transfer learning.
+Compared with the state-of-the-art random selection method~\citep{tajbakhsh2016convolutional}, our method can reduce the annotation cost by at least half for three medical applications and by more than 33$\%$ for natural image dataset \textsc{Places-3}.
+The superior performance of our method is attributable to eight distinct advantages, detailed in Sec.~\ref{sec:introduction}.
+We believe that labeling at the candidate level offers a sensible balance for our three applications, whereas labeling at the patient level would certainly enhance annotation cost reduction, but introduces more severe label noise.
+Labeling at the patch level compensates for additional label noise but would impose significant burdens on experts for annotation creation.